Health insurance and care

 Numerous private insurance companies or medical centres offer various customised policies.
 You need to know that private insurance policies do not provide the same general and equal access to medical services as the public NFZ scheme.

 The scope of the private services and the resulting payments depend on the policy you buy and on the contract you sign.
 The cheapest options only include basic services, for instance visits at general practitioners' or certain specialist doctors.
-More advanced services, e.g. more complicated dentistry treatment, giving birth, operations or hospitalisation, are of course more expensive.
+More advanced services, e.g. more complicated dentistry treatment, giving birth, operations or hospitalisation, require more expensive policy.

 Also note that private policies often set delay periods meaning that you cannot benefit from certain services, usually the most expensive ones, before a certain period of time passes, e.g. you only can use rehabilitation or small surgery treatment after 60 or 120 days of paying the insurance contributions.